Twinkle-des/Twinkle/README.md

 - 👋 Hi, I’m @TwinkleRajdip
-- 👀 I’m interested in User Interface and User experience designing
+- 👀 I’m interested in User Interface and User experience designing and Frontend Development.
-- 🌱 I’m currently learning UX desgining from Udacity Nanodegree program
+- 🌱 I have done UX desgining from Udacity, the UX-Nanodegree program
-- 💞️ I’m looking to collaborate on Designing, User experience prototyping and research
+- 💞️ I’m looking to collaborate on Designing, Website and Mobile Application Development, User experience, prototyping,  wireframing, User research,
 - 📫 How to reach me linkedin.com/in/twinkle-parmar-888b98136

 <!---